All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Explore the science behind NAD+ for anti-aging, including its role in DNA repair, mitochondrial function, sirtuin activation, and cellular senescence.
 Evidence-based guidance from Form Blends.

 Quick Answer: NAD+ has become one of the most studied molecules in aging research.
 It activates sirtuins, supports DNA repair, powers mitochondria, and helps clear senescent cells.
 Animal studies consistently show that restoring NAD+ levels extends healthspan and reverses multiple markers of aging.
 Human clinical data is growing but still in early stages.
-NAD+ therapy is not FDA-approved for any medical condition .
+NAD+ therapy isn't FDA-approved for any medical condition .

 What Is NAD+?